Two General's Problem

 Generals A1 and A2 have a common enemy: a castle, located in the bottom of a valley.

-And personally, this is the point where the analogy breaks down a little.
+And for me, this is the point where the analogy breaks down.
 WHO IN THEIR RIGHT MIND WOULD BUILD A CASTLE IN A VALLEY?
 That is just dumb.
-Everyone knows that building a castle on top of a hill is much more helpful since it can be defended more easily.
+Everyone knows that building a castle on top of a hill is much more helpful since it can be defended easier.

 Ahum, fine, let’s stay professional.